-Another aspect of maintaining flexibility is ensuring you'll be able to change your mind and revise the adjustments you've made to an image without reducing the quality of the image or causing an excessive loss of detail.
-Using layers to optimize your images will ensure you always maintain this flexibility.
+Another aspect of maintaining flexibility is ensuring that you'll be able to change your mind and revise the adjustments you've made to an image without reducing the image quality or causing an excessive loss of detail.
+Using layers to optimize your images will ensure that you always maintain this flexibility.

-I strongly advocate the use of layers for all adjustments to your images (Figure 1.5).
+We strongly advocate using layers for all adjustments to your images (Figure 1.5).
+Layers are available when you select Edit And Enhance Photos (also called Full Edit) in Elements 5 but not available when you select Quickly Fix Photos (also called Quick Fix).
 Throughout this book you'll find techniques for applying many adjustments, all performed with adjustment layers whenever possible.
-When an adjustment layer doesn't provide the tools needed to achieve a particular change, separate image layers with particular properties will be put to use.
-As a last resort, when the particular technique doesn't lend itself to using an adjustment layer or empty image layer for the adjustment, a duplicate of the background image layer should be created for purposes of applying the change.
+When an adjustment layer doesn't provide the tools needed to achieve a particular change, we'll employ separate image layers with particular properties to use.
+As a last resort, when the particular technique doesn't lend itself to using an adjustment layer or empty image layer for the adjustment, create a duplicate of the background image layer for the purposes of applying the change.